sundarcodes/FEE-Bootcamp-May-2018/Assignments/Week2/README.md

 3. [jQuery Course](https://www.sololearn.com/Course/jQuery/) in SoloLearn
 4. Solving the DOM Exercises
 5. Building a Calculator (Team Assignment)
-6. Building a game in JS (Team Assignment)
+6. Building a car game in JS (Team Assignment)
+7. Building a TIC TAC TOE game in JS (Team Assignment)

 Please create a separate git repo in github for each of the assignments except for the team assignments.